ProteinsWebTeam/interpro-blog/_posts/2020-11-25-Technical-view-of-the-InterPro-client.md

 ![InterProSPA.png]({{site.baseurl}}/assets/media/images/posts/client/InterProSPA.png)

-The schema above compiles some of the parts that we have mentioned in this post.
-The top area represents the components (orange) and libraries (grey) that are included in the InterPro SPA, making a special emphasis for React and Redux, as they are the fundamental dependencies of our system.
-And, in the bottom area we have webpack, as the orchestrator of our release and deployment procedures, and some of the libraries used for that purpose.
+**Figure 4.** Summary of the InterPro website components.
+The top area represents the components (orange) and libraries (grey) that are included in the InterPro SPA, making a special emphasis for React and Redux, as they are the fundamental dependencies of the system.
+In the bottom area are the webpack, which is the orchestrator of the release and deployment procedures, and some of the libraries used for that purpose.

 The InterPro client is an open source project and you can get the code in [github](https://github.com/ProteinsWebTeam/interpro7-client/).
 If you have any questions or suggestions, please contact us via interhelp@ebi.ac.uk or via twitter [@InterProDB](https://twitter.com/InterProDB) and I'll be happy to talk more tech stuff.